Cheadle Hulme: Religion

+The oldest reference to Methodist meetings in the area dates to 1786 and regular services took place from the early 19th century when they established their own meeting places with a Methodist church and Sunday school built in 1824.
+Grove Lane Baptist Church was built in 1840.
+Anglican worshippers used the Jonathan Robinson School from 1861 for services and in 1863 All Saints Church was built on Church Road.
+Seven years later the Congregational Church opened on Swann Lane, after services were held in the school room which was built a year earlier.

+In 1932 a second Anglican church was built: St Andrew's Church was founded as a daughter church of St Mary's Church, Cheadle.
+During the Second World War, Roman Catholic services were held in the King's Hall on Station Road, and in 1952 St Ann's Church was opened on Vicarage Avenue.
+Grove Lane Baptist Church was rebuilt in the late 1990s and Emmanuel Church, opened in 1966 near Bruntwood Park, moved to a new building in 2001.

 Culture

-Venues

 The John Millington is a public house on Station Road.
 It was built in 1683 and was converted into a public house in 2004.
 It is a Grade II listed building.

 The East Cheshire Chess Club is located on Church Road and there are two amateur theatre societies: Players' Dramatic Society on Anfield Road, and Chads Theatre on Mellor Road.

 Cheadle Hulme Library, which opened on 28 March 1936, is also located on Mellor Road.
-Cheadle Hulme once had its own cinema named the Elysian Cinema, which was located on Station Road, but this closed in March 1974.
+The suburb once had its own cinema named the Elysian Cinema, located on Station Road, but this closed in March 1974.
 As of 2009, the closest cinemas to Cheadle Hulme are approximately 3 mi away in Stockport (Red Rock) and the Parrs Wood entertainment centre, both leisure complexes which include restaurants, bars, bowling and fitness facilities.

 Cheadle Hulme is also home to many public houses and restaurants that serve a variety of cuisine, including Indian, Chinese and Italian.
 The John Millington, a Grade II listed building, was formerly Millington Hall, built for Stockport alderman John Millington.
 A row of cottages near to the hall served as a meeting place for local Methodists from 1814, before a purpose-built chapel was established.
 A Sunday school was also established in the same place.
 The King's Hall was built in 1937 and was originally a dance hall before its conversion into a restaurant and public house.